arunbalas/ATC-RL/README.md

 ```

 ## Train Agent
-The python file main.py will initiate the training.
+The python file main.py (located in respective Single-Agent and Multi-Agent folders) will initiate the training.
 To see the visualization, please use Twitcher (http://localhost:8080/).

-### For Single-Agent:
+### For Single-Agent training:
 ```bash
 cd ATC-RL/Single Agent
 python main.py
 ```
-### For Multi-Agent:
+### For Multi-Agent training:
 ```bash
 cd ATC-RL/Single Agent
 python main.py